ROCm/Tensile/docs/src/reference/glossary.rst

 The indices describe the dimensionality of the problem to be solved.
 A GEMM operation takes two 2-dimensional matrices as input, adds up to four input dimensions and contracts them along one dimension.
 This cancels out two dimensions, leading to a 2-dimensional result.
-When an index shows up in multiple tensors, those tensors must be the same size along with the dimension, however, they can have different strides.
+When an index shows up in multiple tensors, those tensors must be the same size along with the dimension.
+However, they can have different strides.

-There are three categories of indices or dimensions used in the problems supported by Tensile: free, batch, and bound.
+Three categories of indices or dimensions are used in the problems supported by Tensile: free, batch, and bound.

 .. note::